Janusz III of Masovia: Life

-After the death of their father on 28 October 1503, Janusz III and his younger brother Stanisław inherited his domains, but because they are minors, remained under the regency of their mother.
+After the death of their father on 28 October 1503, Janusz III and his younger brother Stanisław inherited his domains, but because they were minors, remained under the regency of their mother.

 Most of the Masovian inheritance (except Czersk, who was already given to Konrad III as hereditary fief in 1495) was seriously threatened by the Kingdom of Poland at the time of Konrad III's death, and wasn't secured in his sons' hands until 14 March 1504, when by a ruling of King Alexander (who feared the protest of the local nobility) the young princes received their whole patrimony as a fief.

 Janusz III and his brother took the government in 1518, due to the constant riots of the local nobility.
 Despite this, Anna Radziwiłł retained the real power in Masovia until her death in 1522.
 In the same year when they attained their majority, both princes attended the wedding ceremony of King Sigismund I the Old with Bona Sforza in Kraków.

 As Polish vassals, during 1519-1520 Janusz III and his brother participated in the Polish-Teutonic War sending auxiliary troops to the Polish King.

 Despite being the co-ruler of their domains, Janusz III didn't participate in the government until Stanisław's death on 8 August 1524, when he finally began his sole government.
 In 1525, Janusz III forbade the Lutheranism in his domains, under penalty of confiscation of property and death.

 Like his brother, Janusz III quickly became known for his love of drink and women.
 His dissolute lifestyle probably contributed to his early death, which took place during the night of 9 to 10 March 1526.
 He was buried at St. John's Archcathedral, Warsaw.
 With his death, the male line of Masovian Piasts, originating with Siemowit III became extinct.

 The death of both brothers caused unrest, and accusations that they were murdered became widespread.
 Eventually, King Sigismund I himself looked into the matter, and concluded that there was no foul play.

 According to Jan Długosz, the real cause of the death of both princes could be an inherited disease of the Masovian princes: tuberculosis; a contemporary historian, Marcin Bielski, suggested that both brothers died due to alcohol poisoning.

 Soon after Janusz III's death the Duchy of Masovia was incorporated into the kingdom of Poland, despite resistance from some of the Masovian nobility who tried to retain their independence and argued that the Duchy should be inherited by the female relatives (such as Anna or Sophia of Masovia).
 The Polish king refused to recognize their demands, and stood by the agreements that made him the heir to the Duchy, reuniting it with Poland.
 The Duchy, which would become a significant asset of the Polish Jagiellon dynasty, would retain some autonomy until 1576.

 He is one of the characters on the famous painting by Jan Matejko, Prussian Homage.

-Remains attributed to him returned haplogroup R1b.
+Based on found remains, Janusz III belonged to the haplogroup R1b.